imtaotao/danmu/docs/en/guide/typescript-interface.md

 ## Pass a type to `statuses`

-Since `manager.statuses` does not perform any work within the core, it simply provides a plain object for users to record states.
+Since `manager.statuses` does not perform any work within the kernel, it simply provides a plain object for users to record states.
 Therefore, its default type is `Record<PropertyKey, unknown>`.
 You can also pass a generic type to change it.
 For a specific example, refer to our [**demo**](https://github.com/imtaotao/danmu/blob/master/demo/src/manager.tsx#L9).

 ```ts
 import { create } from 'danmu';